barestrand/TwitchChatGraphics/README.md

 ###2.
 Decide what channel to follow and put suitable values in the settings file accompanying the program:
    Example settings:

 ip-->irc.twitch.tv
 port-->6667
 channelname-->officialgetright
 username-->derpmaster1337
 oauth_password-->oauth:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ###3.
 Start up program and enjoy

 ###4.
-Aids filters!
+AIDS filters!
 Examples of current implementations inside preambles.csv(OR,AND,SUPRESS):

      OR(haha,ahah)-->hahah
      AND(trump,wall)-->\_\_TRUMP WALL\_\_
      AND(rip,skins)-->rip skins
      SUPRESS(twat)

 (SUPRESS,AND) keywords are applied to entire messages.
-	Order of application: SUPRESS > OR > AND > exceptions EXCEPTIONS are applied to single words delimited by spaces in chat and can be used as a filter for unwanted common words.
+Order of application: SUPRESS > OR > AND > exceptions
+EXCEPTIONS are applied to single words delimited by spaces in chat and can be used as a filter for unwanted common words.

 ###5.
 (Optional) Customize!
      File formats are pretty self explanatory in general for settings, emotes, preambles and exceptions.